-Some ideas come at the most inappropriate times and I have to jot them down
+Some ideas come at the most inappropriate times and I have to jot them down while

-Next I decide on my colour palette which may come spontaneously or involve
+Next I decide on my colour palette which may come spontaneously or involve creating

-usually work on stretched canvas or board with acrylics or oil bars.
+work on stretched canvas or board with acrylics or oil bars.

 The beauty of acrylics is that they are so immediate.
-I can achieve a host
+I can achieve a host textures

-pleasure in discovering new ways of adding texture to my paintings.
+new ways of adding texture to my paintings.

-When I worked as a textile designer I learnt how to achieve different finishes
+When I worked as a textile designer I learnt how to achieve different finishes by

-assess and reassess days later and make final tweaks if necessary.
+days later and make final tweaks if necessary.

-I find it very hard to be fully satisfied with every piece I produce and I
+I find it very hard to be fully satisfied with every piece I produce and I guess

-more pleasure to those who see my art.
+to those who see my art.